World traveler Clown Tom Bolton

 Thailand Beach restaurants

 These were typical Thai beachside restaurants, I think the one to the left below at Railay Beach and the Spanish Eyes on Koh Samui.
 Noodles or rice served with veggies and some type of seafood was the standard fare, freshly cooked in a wok and always heavily spiced, we foreigners needed the toned down version.
 Even then, many meals burned both on the way down and the way out again, literally strong enough to blister your flesh.
 I love Thai food but even so had difficulty at times, finding it much hotter than anything I ever ate in Mexico or India.

 I even saw Polish tourists that had brought a few weeks’ worth of bread and sausage from home because they couldn’t eat the local food.
 And need one mention the various roaches eaten as snacks.
-The two Germans in this photo turned out not only to live in Tübingen where I was also living at the time but actually had a couple of American musician housemates that I knew.
+The two Germans in the photo to the left turned out not only to live in Tübingen where I was also living at the time but actually had a couple of American musician housemates that I knew.